|

 - The court could as small as 10 by 10 feet (3 by

-3 meters) - it depends on the skill level.
-It is important to
+This court size depends on the skill level.
+It is important

-keep the court so small the ball keeps flying.
+keep the court so small that the volleyball keeps flying.
 Players

 - The players should focus on the